priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Only use 1 realisation for AWSoM.
 Run all 12 realisations and choose the best.
 Not much significant difference between realisations.
 Best realisation is the one that gives the best comparison.
 - AWSoM uses synthetic observation points to mimic MAVEN.
 - Model is much smoother than data, limited by resolution.
 Cannot capture small scale structures/fluctuations.
 - 3 satellites at L1.
 OMNI projects satellite observations to right above Earth.
+- poynting flux is dependent on magnetic field which changes at the inner boundary. does not have to be consistent for all CRs.